MBTA CAF USA Type 10: Prototypes and construction

 A full-scale mockup of the Type 10 was displayed in Boston City Hall Plaza on October 29th and 30th, 2024.
 The full-scale, half-length model includes functioning bridge plates and mockups of passenger information systems, seating, and operator controls.

+A slide from the MBTA board of directors meeting on January 22, 2026 noted that all 7 sections of the first pilot car have been assembled.

+A video showing a partly-assembled train at CAF's factory was shown by NBC10 Boston on April 8, 2026.
+In the video, MBTA General Manager Phil Eng noted that feedback from the 2024 mockup was incorporated, with wider aisles and some redesigned seats.

 Services

 The Type 10 cars will be used on all four branches of the Green Line, replacing the Type 7 and Type 8 cars.
 Initially, Type 10s will operate as single cars, with the option to form two-car trains in the future.
 Some Type 9 cars will continue in service on the Green Line, and others will be reassigned to the Mattapan Line.